colyseus/uWebSockets-express/README.md

 Having an express compatibility layer on top of uWS is going to bring its performance slightly down.
 This library does not have performance as its only objective.

-If you find potential improvements to make it more performance, feel free to send me a pull-request!
+If you find potential improvements to make it more performant, feel free to send me a pull-request!

 ## License